Zuehlke/SHMACK/README.md

     * In case of failures see [Troubleshoting Section](#setupFailing)
   * In order to automatically install, update, and configure the [DCOS Commandline Interface](https://docs.mesosphere.com/administration/cli/install-cli/), you will be prompted to enter your password as part of the installation process needs to run via sudo.
-  * Open URL as instructed in `Go to the following link in your browser:` and enter verification code.
   * DCOS will now install the packages defined in `create-stack.sh`
   	* Confirm optional installations (if desired): `Continue installing? [yes/no]` --> yes
     * Even after the command returns, it will still take some time until every package is fully operational